Outimed404/Cybersecurity-Training-and-Resources/README.md

 ## Courses and Tactics

 In addition to CTF write-ups, this section includes courses, guides, and tactics that cover various cybersecurity concepts and techniques.
-These resources aim to deepen understanding and improve skills in different areas of security.
+These resources are based on my learning from **TryHackMe** and other reputable online courses, aiming to deepen understanding and improve skills in different areas of security.

 ### [Penetration Testing Basics](./Courses/PenetrationTestingBasics/)
 - **Description**: A beginner-friendly guide to understanding penetration testing, covering the essential tools, steps, and methodologies.